Robert-K/autofartkey/README.md

 # AutoFartkey :poop:
 The peak of technology.
 Pressing any key causes your PC to fart.

+## AutoHotKey is not required to run the executable!

 ## WTF is it exactly?
 AutoFartkey is a small immature [AutoHotkey](https://autohotkey.com/) Script I wrote for fun.
 It listens for keypresses and plays random fart sounds.